 1. Who can apply for a PPE visa?

-The PPE visa is available to non-visa nationals and visa nationals who are:
+The PPE visa is available to visa nationals and non-visa nationals who are:

-• Coming to the UK for a short, pre-arranged paid engagement
+- Coming to the UK for a short, pre-arranged paid engagement within one of the permitted activity categories

 Applicants must also meet general visitor requirements, including demonstrating that they are a genuine visitor and that the proposed activity falls within the permitted scope of the visa.

-The PPE visa must be applied for before travel.
-It cannot be granted at the border, even for non-visa nationals.
+Regardless of nationality, all PPE applicants must secure entry clearance before travel.
+The visa cannot be granted at the UK border, even for non-visa nationals.

 2. Permitted paid activities under the visa

-The Immigration Rules specify a limited list of activities that qualify for a Permitted Paid Engagement.
-These include:
+The Immigration Rules: Appendix V, Visitor, set out the specific activities that qualify for a Permitted Paid Engagement:

-• Lecturers or academics invited to give a lecture or series of lectures
+- A lecturer invited to give a lecture or series of lectures in their subject area

 The activity must be time-limited, directly linked to the visitor’s professional expertise, and arranged before travel.

 The visa does not allow supplementary activities beyond the engagement stated in the application.
-Paid work must be confined to the specific invitation and not extend into broader employment or self-employment.
+All paid activity must relate to the same pre-arranged invitation.
+Unrelated or additional paid engagements are not permitted.

 3. Restrictions and what is not allowed